AntonioRedondo/antonioredondo.com/README.md

 ## Installing, running and modifying the code locally

-The built site is already available on the `docs` folder.
+The built site is available for distribution on the `docs` folder.
 This folder doesn't contain any documentation, it should actually be called `dist`.
 But by calling the distribution folder `docs` the process of online deployment from GitHub Pages is [much easier](https://github.com/blog/2228-simpler-github-pages-publishing).
 Read more on [Hosting](#hosting).

 After downloading the project: